 Fernández (2004) shows that the value of tax shields is the difference between the present values of two different cash flows, each with its own risk: the present value of taxes for the unlevered company and the present value of taxes for the levered company.
 This is the difference between the present values of two separate cash flows, each with its own risk.
 He proves that the value of tax shields without cost of leverage is equation (12).
-When the cost of debt (r) is equal to the required return to debt, then debt value is equal to its book value, and VTS0 = PV0 [Ku_t; D{t-1} Ku_t T_t].
+When the cost of debt (r) is equal to the required return to debt, then the debt value is equal to its book value, and VTS0 = PV0 [Kui; Dt-1 Kut Tt].
 This expression does not mean that the appropriate discount for tax shields is the unlevered cost of equity, since the amount being discounted is higher than the tax shields (it is multiplied by the unlevered cost of equity and not the cost of debt).
 This result arises as the difference of two present values.
-In the case of no-growth perpetuities is quite a standard result.
+In the case of no growth perpetuities, equation (12) is VTS = DT.
+The value of tax shields being DT for no growth perpetuities is quite a standard result.
 It may be found, for example, in Zvi and Merton (2000), Modigliani and Miller (1963), Myers (1974), Damodaran (2002) and Brealey and Myers (2000).